 Sensory play builds brain nerve connections and helps complete more complex learning tasks!

-You could also add a sensory play tent that you can move around your outdoor space!
+You could also add a sensory play tent that you can move around your outdoor space and fill with different items each week!

 Creating Outdoor Classrooms #4: Include Nature Discovery Centers.

-Discovery is one of the best parts of moving your learning outdoors!
+Discovery for kids is one of the best parts of moving your learning outdoors!

 And, an outdoor learning space wouldn’t be complete without some nature discovery centers!